Estimated reading time: 13 minutes

 All she would describe is that she wanted the testing to be over and the itching to stop.

-Her love for gardening, flowers and picking weeds (it relaxes her) she’s no longer to do.
+Her love for gardening, flowers, and picking weeds (it relaxes her) she’s no longer to do.

-Until now, we purchased a kitten for our son amid Covid-19 because he adores them.
+Until now we purchased a kitten for our son amid COVID-19 because he adores them.

-Since both Mrs. CBB and I are allergic to cats, we bought a kitten and hoped for the best.
+Since Mrs. CBB and I are allergic to cats, we bought a kitten and hoped for the best.

 The things we do for our children to make them happy.